truemrwalker/wblwrld3/app/data/WebbleDevPack_Unpacked/README.md

     $scope.requestAssignParent(target);

     // Shows the Quick Info Message box with the specicified text for either 2 seconds or the specified time of either
-    // default size or the specified size at either the center of the screen or the specified position.
+    // default size or the specified size at either the center of the screen or the specified position using either
+    // default color or the specified color (which can be an array of colors for gradient effect).
-    $scope.showQIM(qimText, qimTime, qimSize, qimPos);
+    $scope.showQIM(qimText, qimTime, qimSize, qimPos, qimColor);

     // Open Form, Creates and opens a modal form window for a specific use that can be used to edit or consume any data.
     // For more details of available forms see SERVICES aopForms.
     // For Custom simple message popups please use Enum.aopForms.infoMsg form with a content parameter config as such:
     // {title: 'title text', content: 'body text'}.
+(Content can also contain html and css)
     // The Webble-template builder can provide his own form html, controller and style class and call this method with
     // an empty name and include whats needed in the content parameter configured as such:
     // Array [{templateUrl: "absolute or relative path to form html file", controller: "Name of the controller method",